MISP/misp-website/content/blog/MISP-fail2ban-integration.md

 # fail2ban - MISP

-[fail2ban](https://www.fail2ban.org/) is known to do a great job at giving attackers a hard time when they try to "test" passwords or enumerate users of a web service. fail2ban constantly analyses relevant log files and keeps track of IP addresses trying to log into such services.
+[fail2ban](https://www.fail2ban.org/) is known to do a great job at giving attackers a hard time when they try to "test" passwords or enumerate users of a service. fail2ban constantly analyses relevant log files and keeps track of IP addresses trying to log into such services.
 If a configurable threshold is reached, it uses the Linux firewall (Netfilter / iptables) to block the suspected attackers.

 So far, so good, so known.